wesleywerner/aliverl/spec.md

 We configure the close animation keyframe (33) to [35, 34, 33].
 The sequence reversed, and we also end on the keyframe.

 We end with our key frames because with no loop the animation stops on the last frame.

-#### Object reference

-Objects will block character movement as defined in the story.py blocklist.
-You may use these extra objects properties to make them better:

-* type: ai
-* type: player
-* property: exit